DrewWeth/react-scaffold-generate/README.md

 ## About

-This project is a port of `rails scaffold generate` for React ([More info](https://www.rubyguides.com/2020/03/rails-scaffolding/)).
-It leverages file templating and dynamic form generation, with routing and CRUD state management.
+This project is a port of `rails scaffold generate` for React.
+You can learn more about Rail's scaffold generator [here](https://www.rubyguides.com/2020/03/rails-scaffolding/).
+I mainly used it for its MVP (model, view, controller) generator.
+It abstracted CRUD operations, form generation, form validation, list-detail presentation pages, database migrations, SQL queries through ActiveRecord, and styling all with one command.

-I used to do a lot of Ruby of Rails projects and loved the ability to generate a model, view, and controller for a model in seconds.
-It abstracted CRUD operations, form generation, form validation, basic list-detail presentation pages and fast forwarded development on new projects.
+ This project leverages file templating, dynamic form generation, routing and CRUD state management to apply those concepts to React and supercharge any project by skipping lots of boilerplate setup.

+After one command, you can publish your app.
+I've included a link to that example here:

 LIVE DEMO: http://rsg.drewweth.com.s3-website-us-east-1.amazonaws.com/